-- What do I look for when I'm looking for a shoe?
+- What do I look for when I'm buying for a shoe?

 Many feet problem come from lack of support so having a good shoe is very critical.

-Three things you want to look for in a good shoe: our twist, squeeze and bend.
+Three things you want to look for in a good shoe: twist, bend, and squeeze.

 - You want to twist that sole like you are ringing out a towel to see how much torsional rigidity there is.

-- Flip the shoe over and bend the shoe and it's expected to only bend (slightly) where your toes bend.
+- Flip the shoe over and bend the shoe— it's expected to only bend (slightly) where your toes bend.
 If it bends back in the mid part of the shoe then it's not going to give you adequate support.